lubuntu-team/manual/source/4/4.3/Update-Notifier.rst

     lubuntu-update

-The icon for Update Notifier looks like a goldenrod circle with two circular arrows around the circle.
+The icon for Lubuntu Update looks like a goldenrod circle with two circular arrows around the circle.